-- Ice skates rentals are available at Bactraxor Ultimate Sports in Banff or University of Calgary Outdoor Centre has affordable prices, check here for more options in Calgary.
-I recommend buying a used pair from a 2nd Chance Sports (in Calgary)
+- Ice skates rentals are available at Bactraxor Ultimate Sports in Banff or the University of Calgary Outdoor Centre has affordable prices, check here for more options in Calgary.
+I recommend buying a used pair from 2nd Chance Sports (in Calgary).

-- Recommended minimum ice thickness (for new clear ice): 7cm or less – stay off, 10cm – walking, xc skiing, 12cm – one snowmobile or ATV
+- Recommended minimum ice thickness (for new clear ice): 7cm or less – stay off, 10cm – walking, xc skiing, ice skating, 12cm – one snowmobile or ATV.

-- It might be a good idea to carry some kind of rope in your pocket and watch the self-rescue video if an incident happens
+- It might be a good idea to carry a throw bag with rope in your pocket and watch the self-rescue video if an incident happens.

 - Personal note: I like to go skating anywhere where I can see recent tracks or people skating.
-It gives me a piece of mind.
+It gives me peace of mind.

 Who’s ready for ice skating in Banff National Park?
 Share your experience with us below.

 Spread the word!
 PIN this to your Pinterest board.

 Hi Thanks for creating this post – very helpful!
 My sister and I are traveling to Banff the week of December 16th and I was wondering if you can give an update on current ice conditions.
 We’re worried we’ll arrive late and everything will be covered in snow 🙁

 I know Lake Louise is reliable since they clear a section of it.
 But we were really hoping to skate on more wild ice.